 2. Leave a specific dollar amount or a percentage of your estate to SUWA in your will: gifts can be made outright at the time of your death or after you make provisions for your spouse and other loved ones.

-3. Leave a specific item to SUWA in your will: such items include, but aren’t limited to, stocks, bonds, CDs, and real estate.
+3. Leave a specific asset to SUWA in your will: such items include, but aren’t limited to, stocks, bonds, CDs, and real estate.
 Such gifts can provide significant federal estate, state inheritance, and federal income tax savings.

-5. Name SUWA as a beneficiary of your pension plan or IRA: retirement plans are often considered the smartest assets to leave to charity.
+4. Name SUWA as a beneficiary of your IRA or retirement plan.
+Retirement plans are often considered the smartest assets to leave to charity.

 5. Name SUWA as a beneficiary of an individual or group life insurance policy: this is an excellent way to make a meaningful contribution with little expenditure.

-7. Donate cash or securities to SUWA today: such contributions can provide immediate income tax savings, while reducing the size of your taxable estate.
+7. Donate appreciated securities to SUWA today: such contributions can provide immediate income tax savings and avoid capital gain taxes.

 9. Encourage friends and family to include SUWA in their will, trust, or retirement plan.